BlaBlaMeter - Bullshit detection tool. Cardboard Cutouts Make Rotten Villains. Cardboard cutouts aren't very scary.

+One-dimensional villains are far too common in fiction.
+You know the type: arrogant, slick, evil, and therefore psychologically unbalanced, at least according to the other characters.
+Character Chart for Fiction Writers - EpiGuide.com.
 If you're a fiction writer -- whether you're working on a novel, short story, screenplay, television series, play, web series, webserial, or blog-based fiction -- your characters should come alive for your reader or audience.

 Been writing a blog for some time now and have yet to establish any growth (and by “growth” I mean “increased pageviews”)?
 Over the past 10 years I’ve refined my blogging skills—that’s right, I started my first blog back in 2001 and it is so embarrassing by today’s standards that I’m almost unwilling to link to it … almost.
-How to Write a Blog: The 12 Dos and Don'ts of Writing a Blog
+Fiction Writing Plot Development Storyboards.
 If you like it, you should share it!

 While taking a workshop with author Janice MacDonald on developing a traditional fiction story plot (the kind with a beginning, middle and end), I decided to modify one of the templates that came with my Pages program into a set of worksheets.
 These worksheets can help you outline your fiction plot and determine the story structure.
-Fiction Writing Plot Development Storyboards
+The 10 Types of Writers Block (and How to Overcome Them) #4 was a really common event in my undergrad screenwriting classes (where it was commonly called the Page 70 Problem or the Act 2 Dead Zone or some other ridiculous name).

 The Best of British - The Americans guide to speaking British...
 Ace - If something is ace it is awesome.